 This article about Season 2 of the horror series The Haunting of Hill House was originally published on February 21, 2019 and updated on April 27, 2021 following the release of the season on Netflix.
 Read on for the original article, with some new changes to reflect the latest updates on this topic.

-Netflix scared horror fans silly on Halloween 2018 with Haunting of Hill House, and ever since fans have been asking for Season 2.
-For a while, the show’s creators played coy, but in February 2019, Netflix finally confirmed Haunting of Hill House Season 2 along with a release date window.
+Netflix scared horror fans silly on Halloween 2018 with Haunting of Hill House, and ever since, fans have been asking for Season 2.
+For a while, the show’s creators played coy, but in February 2019, Netflix finally confirmed Haunting of Hill House Season 2.

 Here’s everything we know about Haunting of Hill House Season 2, from the latest announcements to every little clue, theory, and rumor we’ve come across in our research.

-Spoilers for Haunting of Hill House Season 1 below.
+Is there a trailer for Haunting of Hill House Season 2?

 The first season of the horror series is an adaptation of the Shirley Jackson 1959 novel of the same name.
 It follows the Crain family, who grew up in the most famous haunted house in America and are forced to confront the ghosts from their past (and the house) after their youngest sister commits suicide.